Constrained HRT Surfaces and their Entropic Interpretation: Entropic Interpretation

 The Lorentzian spacetimes $g_{\psi(s)}$ are well understood \cite{Bousso:2020yxi}.
 In Einstein gravity, the BCP kink transformed initial data results in Weyl curvature delta function shocks along the lightcones of the HRT surface but the rest of the spacetime is expected to be smooth.

 Using \Eqref{eq:op}, the fixed-area state can be written as

 Correlation functions in the future/past of $\gamma_B$ can be computed by the expression

 It is convenient to rewrite the flow parameters as $\bar{s}=\frac{s+s'}{2}$ and $\Delta=\frac{s-s'}{2}$.
 The overlap $\bra{\psi(\bar{s}-\Delta)}\ket{\psi(\bar{s}+\Delta)}$ may be evaluated using a Euclidean gravitational path integral, and for a given $\bar s$ the Cauchy-Schwarz inequality makes clear that the overlap is maximized at $\Delta=0$.
 And since the overlap is computed by a semiclassical gravitational path integral, away from $\Delta=0$ it will decay as $\exp $.\footnote{To the extent that we may replace area-flow by modular flow we may write $|\bra{\psi(\bar{s}+\Delta)}\ket{\psi(\bar{s}-\Delta)}|^2=\left|\tr\big(e^{-(1+2i\Delta) K_B^\psi}\big)\right|^2$ and note that this quantity can be thought of as a natural generalization of the spectral form factor to modular flow.
 Such quantities are similarly expected to decay exponentially with $\Delta^2$.} In particular, semiclassical states separated by $\Delta\gg O(\sqrt{G})$ will be approximately orthogonal.
+We can interpret this result as saying that (to good approximation) $s$ is a semiclassical observable in our context, and that it has corresponding approximate eigenstates $|\psi(s)\rangle$ which are nearly orthogonal.
 For the interested reader, Appendix~\ref{sec:JT} provides an explicit computation illustrating the analogue of this result in pure JT gravity, and which shows that the exponential decay is associated with complex saddle points.
 See especially the discussion around \Eqref{eq:integral}.

 Since $\tilde f(\bar s - \Delta), \tilde f^*(\bar s + \Delta)$ vary slowly with $\Delta$, the integral over $\Delta$ will be dominated by a saddle very close to $\Delta =0$.
 Setting $\Delta =0$ in \Eqref{eq:cor} defines a diagonal approximation that yields a simple picture for the bulk state as a statistical mixture of the states $\ket{\psi(s)}$.
 Note that if $\tilde{f}(s)$ was sharply peaked at $s=s_0$, then \Eqref{eq:cor} would instead be well approximated by a single spacetime as expected for a semiclassical squeezed state.